mmerlyn/tomato-prices/README.md

 - Effective preprocessing and feature engineering dramatically improve performance.
 - Flask is a powerful tool to rapidly deploy ML models for real-world users.

+This project was completed as part of the Project-Based Learning (PBL) contest at **BMS Institute of Technology and Management**, Bengaluru, India.

+**Team Members:**
+1. Merlyn Mercylona Maki Reddy
+2. Aishwarya M